thalim-glam/WD_Scheduler5/README.md

 To test the homework,
   - Please follow the deployed website link.
-  - Click the "START" button to start the quiz.
+  - Click the "Clear Field" button to reset schedule.
-  - You can test the quiz different ways.
+  - You can test the application different ways.
-  - You can check the "Console" to see some of my checking messages.
+  - You can check the "Inspect -> Applications" to see the saved values.
-  - I have put lots of comments inside the my code for my understanding.s

 ### Done By: Tasneem Halim